ghc-proposals/ghc-proposals/expression-ambiguity.rst

 A drawback of the proposal is that Haskell programmers need to change their view on ambiguity.
-Firslty, they need to become aware of the fundamental notion of resolved overloading: a resolved constraint need not only variables that do not occur in the simple type, it need unreachable variables (if there is a single reachable variable in a constraint, all its variables are reachable).
-Secondly, ambiguity can only occur for resolved constraints and means the existence of two or more unifying instances for the resolved constraint.
-A consequence is the fact that the number of instances that entail a resolved constraint is significant.
+Firslty, they need to become aware of the fundamental notion of overloading resolution trigger condition, which holds not only for variables that do not occur in the simple type, but for unreachable variables (if there is a single reachable variable in a constraint, all variables in the constraint are reachable).
+Secondly, ambiguity can only occur after the overloading resolution trigger condition and means the existence of two or more unifying instances for a constraint.
+A consequence is the fact that the number of instances that entail a constraint is significant.

 This view of ambiguity represents its common, natural understanding.
 Thus, learnability and usage of the language should be